gbeckers/Darr/docs/rationale.rst

 The **first objective of Darr** is to help you save and use numeric data arrays from within Python in a way that makes them trivially easy to use in different analysis environments.
-Darr is not a file format, but a way of saving numerical data arrays that maximizes readability.
+Darr is not a file format, but a way of saving your numerical data arrays and metadata using the two most widely used file
+formats: binary and text files.

 Darr stores the data itself in a flat binary file.
 This is a future-proof way of storing numeric data, as long as clear information is provided on how the binary data is organized.
-There is no header; information about the organization of the data is provided in separate text files that are both human- and computer-readable.
-For a variety of current analysis tools Darr helps you make your data even more accessible as it generates a README text file that, in addition to explaining the format, contains example code of how to read the data.
+There is no header.
+Information about the organization of the data is provided in separate text files that are both human- and computer-readable.
+For a variety of current analysis tools, Darr helps you make your data even more accessible as it generates a README text file that, in addition to explaining the format, contains example code of how to read the data.
 E.g. Python/NumPy (without the Darr library), R, Julia,